 If a parent/guardian, teacher, or other person with knowledge of the child suspects a student has a disability, such as dyslexia, a referral for an evaluation is completed.
 Should an evaluation be warranted, it will be administered through Special Education.
 For more information about this process, please refer to the Comal ISD Special Education website.

 Comal ISD has adopted the Multisensory Teaching Approach (MTA) as the evidenced-based instructional program for all students who access direct dyslexia instruction.
-With MTA, students will receive direct dyslexia instruction for 45 minutes, 4 days a week.
+With MTA, identified students will receive direct dyslexia instruction for 45 minutes, 4 days a week.

 The MTA curriculum is an Orton-Gillingham based approach to teaching reading which combines visual, auditory, tactile, and kinesthetic instruction.
 MTA continues to address all components of appropriate dyslexia instruction in accordance with 19 TAC §74.28(e) and per the 2021 updated The Dyslexia Handbook, Texas Education Agency.